-Take two months to tell a new recruit they’ve got the job and you could tarnish your brand image.
-Equally, if their induction is disjointed, you risk jeopardising their tenure with your business, as research shows that a large percentage of people decide during their first week whether they’re going to stay for the long term.
+Take two months to tell a recruit they've got the job, and you could tarnish your brand image.
+Equally, if their induction is disjointed, you risk jeopardising their tenure with your business, as research shows that a large percentage of people decide during their first week whether they will stay for the long term.

-When developing a retention strategy for your business, consider the factors that are most likely to make staff want to stay.
+When developing a retention strategy for your business, consider the factors most likely to make staff want to stay.

 career path clarity

 Everybody wants to know they are advancing in their career.
 Even if your business has a flat structure, people can still be moved sideways or given opportunities to upskill.

 Create career maps for every employee that are regularly reviewed.

 Line management has a great deal to do with culture.
 Rather than micro-managing, staff are more effective when they are empowered to complete work independently, knowing that management is there to support them when needed.